Generic name: antihemophilic factor (recombinant) [ ant-ee-hee-moe-FIL-ik-FAK-tor ]

-Do not use recombinant antihemophilic factor if it has changed colors or has particles in it.
-Call your pharmacist for new medication.
+Prepare an injection only when you are ready to give it.
+Do not use if the medicine has changed colors or has particles in it.
+Call your pharmacist for new medicine.

-You may also store the medication and diluent at room temperature until the expiration date on the label.
+You may also store unmixed recombinant Recombinate at room temperature, but you must not return it to the refrigerator.
 Some brands of this medicine can be stored at room temperature for only a certain number of months, or until the expiration date (whichever comes first).

 What happens if I miss a dose?

 Since recombinant Recombinate is used when needed, you may not be on a routine dosing schedule.
 However, you may need to use the medicine for several days in a row to control a bleeding episode.
 Keep using the medicine as directed and tell your doctor if your bleeding continues.

 Use any missed dose as soon as you remember.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.